solygambas/d3-firebase/README.md

 - creating an HTML template with Materialize.
 - handling DOM events and adding data to Firestore.
-- formatting times and axes with D3.
+- using time scales and formatting dates with D3.
+- filtering data by activity and sorting data by date.
+- generating line paths and adding data point hover effect.

 Based on [Build Data Visualizations with D3.js & Firebase](https://www.udemy.com/course/build-data-uis-with-d3-firebase/) by Shaun Pelling - The Net Ninja (2019)